 ABOUT CERVICAL CANCER

 Cervical cancer is cancer of the cervix (which is the lower part of the uterus, or womb, situated at the top of the vagina).
 Cervical cancer develops when abnormal cells in the lining of the cervix begin to multiply out of control and form pre-cancerous abnormalities.
 If undetected, these abnormalities can develop into tumours and spread into surrounding tissue.

 While factors such as the oral contraceptive pill, smoking, a woman’s immune system and the presence of other infections seem to play a part, a woman has to have been infected with certain "high-risk" HPV types for cervical cancer to develop.
-"High-risk" types 16, 18, 31, 33, 45, 52 and 58 are responsible for up to 90% of all cervical cancers.
+"High-risk" types are responsible for virtually all cervical cancers.

 DOES EVERYONE WITH HPV GET CERVICAL CANCER?